-Imbolc (Imbolg), also known St. Brigid’s Day, marks the halfway point between the winter solstice and spring equinox, and it represents the welcoming of spring’s return and the light half of the year.
+Imbolc (Imbolg), also known St. Brigid’s Day, is a celebration that marks the halfway point between the winter solstice and spring equinox.
+It represents the welcoming of spring’s return and the early shift into the light half of the year.

-However, some cultures prefer to rely on the weather instead of the calendar — they celebrate Imbolc based on the seasonal shift when the weather finally warms and spring is in the air.
+However, some people prefer to rely on the weather instead of the calendar — they celebrate Imbolc based on the seasonal shift when the weather finally warms and the smell of spring is in the air.

 People of ancient times would commemorate Imbolc with fire to welcome the sun’s return.
 Unlike other Sabbats such as Beltane and Samhain when large bonfires were used to ward off evil spirits, Imbolc fires were usually burned inside the home’s hearth.
 If such a fire was unfeasible for any reason, lighting candles was an acceptable alternative.